selimslab/selimslab.github.io/_NOTES/practical-skills/communication/communication.md

 People can’t read minds.
 Something being obvious to you doesn't mean it's obvious to them

+Poeple often share a problem or vulnerability for emotional support, not for advice or solutions

 Frequent sharing organizes thoughts

 ![](/static/img/ask-for-it.jpeg)